stelzinga/MF/MGT_99.Legend.md

 ### Profile Tree Explained
 A Venture's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services*²⁾, a.k.a. *Products*, to *Clients* than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery (a.k.a. *Run*), as well as continuous improvement of that Run (a.k.a. *Change*), of Services in a *sustainable* manner.
 A Process consists of *Steps* applied to *Input* to achieve a *Result*.
 The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers* (which can be internal and/or external).
 Combined, Staff, Assets, Suppliers are called *Resources*.
 Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., tax.
 These Costs are covered by *Financing*, also referred to as *Funding*, through Cash (a fundamental Asset) made available continuously through Revenue, *Liabilities* a.k.a. *Debt* and *Equity*.
 Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines) or indirectly (loss or damage of Resources which in turn affects Revenue).
 Adverse outcomes occur as result of either i) weaknesses in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment³⁾ is composed of *Law* or more specifically *Business Law* i.e., the legal framework in which Ventures operate, *Natural factors*, *Investors* a.k.a. *Shareholders*, *Creditors*, *Competitors*, *Governments*, *Regulators*, *Tax offices*, *Labour Unions*, *Markets* etc. In short, Risk⁴⁾ is a form of *probabilistic and undesired* Cost and the management of Risk incurs an *actual* Cost e.g., additional Staff to measure and mitigate Risk, insurance, hedge transactions, backup Assets, etc. Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Profit are expressed in monetary values, as is Risk.
 Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets, Liabilities and Equity make up the other statement called *Balance Sheet*.
 Operations are maintained (Run) and improved (Change) continuously, through *Management*.
 Management consists of four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
-Management is aided by *Business Functions* and management *Tools*.
-Finally, Management permeates the entire Venture.
+Management is aided in its objectives by *Business Functions* e.g., Finance, HR, IT, Risk, Compliance, Corporate Secretary, Procurement, etc. as well as management *Tools*.
+Finally, the Management Framework permeates the entire Venture and can be applied at any *Management Level* in the Venture (Director of the Board, CEO, department head, team leader, etc).

 Notes:
 ¹⁾ For non-profit Ventures (charities) Income is obtained through donations, not sales of Services, even if provided.